Eco-Home Vinegar Cleaning Recipes

 If you don’t love the “fresh” scent of vinegar as much as I do, you can also add a few drops of your favorite essential oils to your vinegar mix!
 Lemon and orange essential oils are particularly great for cutting grease and sticky residue.

-• Vinegar can be used to clean most surfaces other than natural stone such as marble, quartz, and granite, as well as waxed floors, electronics, rubber gaskets, and hoses.
+• Vinegar can be used to clean most surfaces, but avoid use on natural stone such as marble, quartz, and granite, as well as waxed floors, electronics, rubber gaskets, and hoses.

 • Clean your wood cutting boards – Spray undiluted white vinegar on and let it sit for up to 5 minutes ( no more) and wipe off with a clean damp cloth.